0xB10C/bitcoindat/README.md

-# bitcoin-dat
+# bitcoindat
-Go module to read and parse Bitcoin Core's LevelDB and *.dat files
+Go module to read and parse Bitcoin Core's LevelDB and *.dat files.